 Alison Arnett of the Boston Globe writes, “Maura Kilpatrick’s creations are dazzling, and often reflect the origins of the dishes on the savory side.”

 Maura has been recognized with flawless reviews by local press and magazines and has distinguished herself as an Executive Pastry Chef and Bakery Owner.
 She was voted Boston’s Best Pastry Chef in 2002, 2007-2009 and 2011.
-Sofra Bakery was also awarded the distinction of Boston’s Best Bakery in 2009, also by Boston Magazine.
+Sofra Bakery was also awarded the distinction of Boston’s Best Bakery in 2009 and 2017, also by Boston Magazine.
 Maura was a James Beard Foundation Award Nominee for Outstanding Pastry Chef for Oleana in 2015, 2016 and 2017 and in 2018 named a Semi-Finalist for Outstanding Baker for Sofra Bakery and Café.

 Chef de Cuisine, Didem Hosgel

 Chef de Cuisine Didem Hosgel comes to Sofra originally from Adana, Turkey.
 She received her Bachelor’s degree in Economics & Accounting in Turkey and continued her studies when she arrived in Colorado, 14 years ago.
 Didem comes from a traditional Turkish family where cooking from scratch and preparing food for family members was an ongoing and cherished practice.